SFItamilnadu/SaveEducation/README.md

-# savethemap.in
+# saveeducation.in
-Response to the Geospatial Information Bill, 2016
+Response to the Draft New Education Policy, 2019